MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 # AI Builder licensing and credit management

 Access to AI Builder features within an environment requires AI Builder credits.
 AI Builder credits come with some specific user licenses, but mostly from AI Builder capacity add-on.
 To learn more, go to [Get entitlement to AI Builder credits](credit-management.md#get-entitlement-to-ai-builder-credits).
 Once acquired, credits can be allocated (also known as assigned) to a specific environment, or left at the organization (tenant) level.
-For more information, go to [Make credits available for an environment](credit-management.md#make-credits-available-for-an-environment-allocated-and-unallocated-credits).
+To learn more, go to [Make credits available for an environment](credit-management.md#make-credits-available-for-an-environment-allocated-and-unallocated-credits).

 Once an environment has access to credits, AI Builder features are enabled in this environment.

 Some AI Builder actions consume credits.
 To learn more, go to [AI Builder credit consumption](#ai-builder-credit-consumption) in this article.
 Credit consumption can be monitored.
 To learn more, go to [Monitor usage](#monitor-usage) in this article.

 In an environment, when consumption exceeds available credits, the environment is in overage and some features are progressively blocked.
 Purchase of new credits and/or reassignment needs to happen.
 To learn more, go to [Overage](#overage) in this article.